Mobius Final Fantasy: Release

 A trademark for its original title, "Mevius Final Fantasy", was filed by Square Enix in October 2014.
 The game was officially announced in Famitsu two months later under the same name.
 Two days later, a teaser site was opened in both English and Japanese with a message from Kitase about the team's vision for the game.
 Its final name was announced during a livestream by the company dedicated to the game.
 Both titles, along with the logo artwork, took inspiration from the concept of the Möbius strip.
 Because of its origin, the title was changed from Mevius to Mobius.
 It was also apparently done in preparation for an international release.
-Pre-registration for Mobius opened on April 27, 2015, with a special weapon and item available to those who registered.
+Pre-registration for Mobius opened in April 2015, with a special weapon and item available to those who registered.
 In late 2015, no localization had been officially announced, though Kitase revealed through the Final Fantasy Portal App that it was under consideration.
 In a later post on the app during first anniversary celebrations for the game, Kitase confirmed that a global version was in development.
-The global version was released on August 3, 2016 for iOS and Android in English, Traditional Chinese and Korean.
-It would later be released for Microsoft Windows via Steam in Japan on November 1, 2016 and worldwide on February 6, 2017 in English, Traditional Chinese and Korean.
-French and German support was added to the global version via iOS, Android and Steam on February 6, 2017.
+The global version was released on August 3, 2016, for iOS and Android in English, Traditional Chinese and Korean.
+It was later released for Microsoft Windows via Steam in Japan on November 1, 2016, and worldwide on February 6, 2017, in English, Traditional Chinese and Korean.
+French and German support was added to the global version via iOS, Android and Steam on February 6.